Sky Bet Android App

 Chances are that you will find most of what you want here, but there is a sidebar to access a whole host of more minor sports, such as Aussie Rules and Gaelic Games, as well as virtual offerings, TV and film specials and even odds on politics.
 It all makes for a really balanced offering which you can return on to bet on something new time and time again.

 In-play betting options within the Sky Bet Android app also incentivises visiting regularly.
 There’s a great depth of in-play betting options here, obviously focusing around key sports like the racing, football, golf and tennis.
 The site also offers specials – so it may flash up a deal for Aguero to score next, for example, at limited time odds especially for in-play bettors.
 In fact, log on during a Saturday afternoon and the majority of the promoted items within the app are in-play specials.

 You’ll also find specials based around Sly’s TV coverage, so expect a heavy focus on football transfers, for example, on transfer deadline day.
 All of which brings us to our main problem with this particular app.
 While Sky holds the lions’ share of sporting rights in the UK, there is next to no live streaming on offer within the Sky Bet app, or, in fact, on their site at all.
-The only sport Sky Bet live steams is the horse racing which, compared to the Bet 365 app for android, for example, is a paltry offering.

 You can, of course, watch coverage of all Sky events with a Sky Sports subscription or Now TV pass – but does it really have to be this way when other sites offer it to their bettors for free?